forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ## Transmission Distribution
 Knowing how transmissions are distributed, helps to set and fine-tune control measures if the measures are  needed:
 * Measures can few for those contributing few to the spread: children are not the carriers of the Covid spread and thus measures should not target them.
-* People who contribute more to the spread can be offered better control measures: E.g. test access combined with [relaxed but adequate quarantine](../7_social/controlling.md#covid-19-cases-and-quarantine), optimal masks (e.g. custom fit FFP2 including advice) and better education how to handle covid.
+* People with higher R values can be offered better control measures: E.g. test access combined with [relaxed but adequate quarantine](../7_social/controlling.md#covid-19-cases-and-quarantine), optimal masks (e.g. custom fit FFP2 including advice) and better education how to handle covid.

+> The actions for people with higher R values should always be options to take and *NEVER be any restrictions* on human rights or any other any restrictions with outcast effects.

+> I am aware of the fact that many governments around the world assume that vaccinated people have lower R values and take this as a reason to restrict human rights in varying degrees of those not vaccinated.

 ### Infector Distribution
 The infector distribution is highly skewed: